jaeman308/SpaceMan_Guess_the_PLanet/README.md

 - CurrentWord: empty array to hold the current word from the word bank.
 - Guess count: empty number to hold the count down of the guesses which will be 5 max
 - Correct letters: empty  providing what the user has inputted.
-- Timer: empty number to show how much time left.
-A minute to guess the word.

 ### **Constants:**